andreaconti/face_recognition_cam/README.md

 # Face Recognition Cam

-This project aims to provide a simple API and CLI interface for face recognition, to do that some steps are
+This project aims to implement a simple API for a camera with face recognition features mainly for didactic purposes but I hope it'll be useful to someone.

-required:
+To accomplish this task some steps are required:

 1. find faces
 2. find facial landmarks
 3. warp faces to standard landmark positions
 4. encode faces into vectors
 5. search of similarities into a database of known faces

+`face_recognition_cam` takes takes care of all of them.

 ## API Usage